lzabrocki/matching_env_epi/2.scripts/5_coarsened_exact_matching.md

 ### Analysis of Matched Data

 We now move to the analysis of the matched datasets.
-It is very important to note that the target causal estimand is not anymore the the average treatment effect on the treated as not all treated units could be matched to similar control units.
+It is very important to note that the target causal estimand is not anymore the average treatment effect on the treated as not all treated units could be matched to similar control units.
 To know the true causal effect for the match data, we compute the mean difference in potential outcomes:

 <div class="layout-chunk" data-layout="l-body-outset">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span class='co'># we retrieve the matched data</span>